 Studies show that weight gain and poor sleep are linked to late-night snacking.
 While we don’t encourage eating before sleeping, choosing the right foods can not only fulfill those late-night cravings but may also improve sleep quality.
-We share a list of our favorite sweet and savory snacks to keep you satisfied.
+We share a list of our favorite sweet and savory snacks to keep you satisfied, including a few recommendations from sports nutritionist and dietitian James Lucas III, MS RD, CSSD.

 - Apple Chips